YYCHEN-299/Scientific-Computing-Individual-Research-Project/README.md

 CSR format stores nonzero elements discretely; thus, each multiplication needs memory access to fetch the nonzero elements in the matrix as well as the corresponding elements in the dense vector.
 Hence, a new pattern is needed to ameliorate this drawback [2].

-## Goals
+## Results
-In order to learn the advantages of SIMD acceleration technology and sparse matrix storge format, the goals of this project are:
+1. A converter for convert the CSR format to the Sliced ELLPACK format.
-1. Implement Sliced ELLPACK format and the SpMV algorithm based on it.
+2. Parallel SpMV kernels (through Numba, PyOpenCL and PyCUDA).
-2. Parallelize the Sliced ELLPACK format SpMV algorithm (At the first stage use Numba, then use OpenCL and CUDA).
+3. SpMV performance benchmarks between the Sliced ELLPACK and the CSR.
-3. Compare SpMV performance between the Sliced ELLPACK format and the CSR format.
+4. A SpMV class adapted to the SciPy LinearOperator for iterative solvers.

 ## Basic concepts
 ### CSR: